Just-Some-Bots/MusicBot/_posts/2024-11-16-dev-updates.md

 ---

 Many additions and changes have been made since the last change log entry in May.
-This post will list a summary of important changes per month since the last.
+This post will list a summary of important changes per month since the last post.

-For an exact list of changes, review the [dev branch commit log](https://github.com/Just-Some-Bots/MusicBot/commits/dev/) for code changes and commit messages by contributors.

 **November 2024**

 - Refactor of discord message handling to make behaviour of commands consistent with options.
 - Refactor i18n with Gettext and bundled tools to enable translation and customization of MusicBot text.
   Please see the [`./i18n/readme.md`](https://github.com/Just-Some-Bots/MusicBot/i18n/readme.md) file for more info on how translations work and how to use them.
+- Updates to many parts of the guides and documentation.
 - Adds `setalias` command.
 - Adds several dev-only commands for project maintenance.
 - Adds option for Opus audio, for reduced CPU usage.